Posted on Leave a comment

 This show is also available on FlossTube.
 Click here to view it.

-We hope you enjoy our conversation with Deana David.
-We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.
+We hope you enjoy this week’s conversation with Emilie and Ken.
+We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.–Gary

 To add yourself to our mailing list and be notified whenever we post a new podcast, provide your name and email address below.
 You won’t get spam and we won’t share your address.